VIDEO: Elderly Woman Shoved To Ground In Oakland Chinatown Assault

 Investigators were working to obtain additional video footage.

-The suspect was described by Oakland police sources as a Black man, about 35 years old, six feet tall with a skinny build.READ MORE: COVID: Website Issues with San Francisco's Testing Partner Still Plaguing Sites
+The suspect was described by Oakland police sources as a Black man, about 35 years old, six feet tall with a skinny build.READ MORE: San Jose City Council Unanimously Approves New Tougher COVID Booster Mandate

 Police said the charges would be assault with force likely to cause bodily injury and elder abuse.
 Anyone with information is asked to contact the Oakland Police Department’s General Crimes Unit at (510) 238-3728.